bendelv/B3_LSDS/README.md

 ### Blockchain
 - why transactionBuffer in arg? always empty when init or bootstrap should know about it?
+---> Take the H key of the each node on the network, make the esperance and retrieve the blockchain and the buffer of one of the node in the esperance
 - At what time we mine ?